-The overarching principle of the Care Act is that of promoting well-being.
+The overarching principle of the Care Act is that of promoting wellbeing.
 It introduced major changes for local authorities in how it delivers care and support for adults with care needs and carers.
-The Act and statutory guidance aims to achieve:
+The Act and statutory guidance aim to achieve:

-- Clearer and fairer care and support to both service users and carers. - Improved physical, mental and emotional wellbeing of both the person needing care and their carer. - Preventing and delaying the need for care and support. - Putting people in control of their lives.
+- Clearer and fairer care and support to both service users and carers. - Improved physical, mental and emotional wellbeing of both the person needing care and their carer. - Preventing and delaying the need for care and support. - Putting people in control of their lives. - Improved and more personalised approaches to safeguarding for both the carer and the cared for person

-It adopts a whole family approach as well as more personalised support tailored to the carer and the person they support using a new national eligibility criteria.
-Carers are now recognised in law as having the same legal right to as assessment and support as the person they care for.
-They no longer have to demonstrate that they provide 'regular and substantial' care to have a carer assessment.
-The assessment must consider whether the carer is able or willing to carry on caring, their own needs, the impact caring has on their lives and what they want to achieve such as working, studying or do more socially.
+It adopts a whole-family approach as well as more personalised support tailored to the carer and the person they support using a new national eligibility criteria.
+Carers are now recognised in law as having the same legal right to an assessment and support as the person they care for.
+They no longer have to demonstrate that they provide 'regular and substantial' care to have a carers assessment.
+The assessment must consider whether the carer is able or willing to carry on caring, their own needs, the impact caring has on their lives and what they want to achieve such as working, studying or doing more socially.
+The local authority then has a duty to agree a support plan with the carer which sets out how the carers eligible support needs will be met.

-14 Carers Strategy: Second National Action Plan 2014 - 2016
+16 Carers Strategy: Second National Action Plan 2014 - 2016

-15 NHS England's Commitment to Carers 2014
+17 NHS England's Commitment to Carers 2014